The Queens Head, Little Marlow

-The Queen's Head describes itself as 'Marlow's Little Secret', a fitting description for this 17th C pub hidden in a leafy lane.
+The Queen's Head describes itself as 'Marlow's Little Secret', a fitting description for this 17th century pub hidden in a leafy lane outside the main town.

 The Queen’s Head pub describes itself as ‘Marlow’s Little Secret’, a fitting description for a pub that’s actually situated in Little Marlow (so away from Big Marlow’s thoroughfare) and can be found nestled in a leafy lane.
 It’s a very pretty 16th century red brick country pub, cladded in roses and ivy and sitting opposite the local manor house, with the 12th century church just around the corner.
 There’s a smattering of picnic tables out the front for sun-seekers, walkers and their dogs.
 So far, so idyllic.

 I had an email from a reader the other day asking me to feature somewhere that wasn’t a ‘gastropub’, so Jennie, this one’s for you!
 The Queen’s Head is resolutely local and cosy and I’d say even a little bit rough and ready on the inside, particularly in the small snug where I ate, with old velvet bar stools and some random art on the walls.
 The main bar to the left (below) has more style, with a small fire and a painted feature wall but even here it’s all very authentically non-faffed with, and I enjoyed it for that.

 There is money in these ere parts so no surprise to find some beards and well-heeled locals too.
 I was invited here for lunch several years ago by a London PR friend and an interiors blogger/author, so it definitely cuts across the trendy/local axis but the overall vibe is very relaxed and low key.